Giovanni Schiaparelli

-Giovanni Virginio Schiaparelli (/ˌskæpəˈrɛli, ˌʃæp-/ SKAP-ə-REL-ee-,_-SHAP--, /USalsoskiˌɑːp-/ skee-AHP--, /it/; 14 March 1835 – 4 July 1910) was an Italian astronomer and science historian.
+Giovanni Virginio Schiaparelli (Note: English: /ˌskæpəˈrɛli, ˌʃæp-/ SKAP-ə-REL-ee-,_-SHAP--, /USalsoskiˌɑːp-/ skee-AHP--; /it/.)
+(14 March 1835 – 4 July 1910) was an Italian astronomer and science historian.
 Schiaparelli established the Martian system of nomenclature still in use today; before him, features of the planet bore the names of contemporary astronomers, similar to the lunar map of van Langren that preceded that of Hevelius.

 Biography

 Born in Savigliano, Piedmont, on 14 March 1835, Schiaparelli graduated from the University of Turin in 1854.
 From 1857 to 1859, he spent a period of post-graduate study in Berlin under the guidance of the director of the Berlin Observatory Johann Franz Encke.
 In 1859–1860 he worked in Pulkovo Observatory near Saint Petersburg.
 Back in Italy, he received the appointment of second astronomer to the Brera Observatory in Milan, where he worked for over forty years.
 In 1862, he succeeded Francesco Carlini as director of the Observatory.

 Schiaparelli became internationally famous for his studies of Mars.
 He was responsible for some of the best contemporary maps of Mars and was the first to locate many of the features of the planet with considerable accuracy.
 In his classic work on Martian observations, La Planète Mars, published in 1892, Camille Flammarion stated that Schiaparelli's was 'the greatest work which has been carried out with regard to Mars.'

 Schiaparelli was a member of many academies, Italian and foreign, including the Accademia dei Lincei, the Royal Academy of Sciences of Turin and the Regio Istituto Lombardo.
 He was appointed a senator of the Kingdom of Italy in 1889.
 Schiaparelli was the recipient of many national and international honours, including the unprecedented award of two Lalande Prizes from the French Academy of Sciences.
 In 1872, he was awarded the Gold Medal of the Royal Astronomical Society "for his researches on the connexion between the orbits of comets and meteors".
 Schiaparelli was elected to the American Philosophical Society in 1901.
 He retired in 1900 and died in Milan on 4 July 1910.